baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part2dbt.md

 ![AI Notebook - Terminal button](img/dbtdebug.png)

-If all checks have passed, we are good!
-DBT is able to find your configuration and able to connect to PostgreSQL.
+If all checks have passed, we are good! dbt is able to find your configuration and able to connect to PostgreSQL.

-### Perform a first dummy DBT run
+### Perform a first dummy dbt run

-During the project initialization, DBT pushed examples inside the `models` folder.
+During the project initialization, dbt pushed examples inside the `models` folder.

-When your perform a DBT run, DBT looks for models inside this folder and will run them.
+When your perform a dbt run, dbt looks for models inside this folder and will run them.

 > If you go back to the previous step, you will notice at the end of your `dbt_project.yml` configuration that we asked to build models inside /models/examples.